 Oil pressure should be 20 to 80 psi (140 to 550 kPa).
 In certain situations such as long, extended idles on hot days, it could read as low as 6 psi (40 kPa) and still be considered normal.
 It may vary with engine speed, outside temperature and oil viscosity, but readings above the shaded area show the normal operating range.
 Readings in the shaded area tell you that the engine is low on oil, or that you might have some other oil problem.
-See "Engine Oil" in the Index.
+See Engine Oil on page 5-13.

 The engine oil pressure can also be displayed using the GAGES button on the Driver Information Center (DIC).
-See "Driver Information Center" in the Index.
+See Driver Information Center (DIC) on page 3-44.